Woman accused of aiding 2 men who escaped from Philadelphia prison

 Hurst was charged with four counts of murder, while Grant was being held on conspiracy drug charges and conspiracy weapons charges.
 Officials have said the inmates were housed in the same unit, but different cells.

-Authorities said Thursday that there is evidence that Stallings was communicating with one of the escaped inmates, but declined further comment.
+Authorities said Thursday that there is evidence that Stalling was communicating with one of the escaped inmates, but declined further comment.
 She was also charged with hindering apprehension and use of a communication facility.

-Note: This story has been updated to correct that the woman’s last name is Stalling, not Stallings.